 The grounds are not very big, so you can cover the area in a short amount of time.
 However, we had a nice time walking around.
 It gave us some time to stretch our legs and get some fresh air, enjoy the jungle and ruins.
 For the kids, they weren’t overly interested, but it was just the right length of time for exploring.

 It was very peaceful morning at Muyil.
 There was only one other group there, of a couple tourists that had driven their own car.
-Much different than other ruins like Coba or Chichen-Itza, where busloads of tourists are brought in.
+This was much different than other ruins like Coba or Chichen-Itza, where busloads of tourists are brought in.
 I recommend taking in the solitude, flora and fauna.

 We meandered around Muyil for a couple hours, even taking the path to the entrance to the lagoon, although the gate was closed.
 I would love to go back sometime and add a trip to the Sian Ka’an nature reserve.
 We simply didn’t have time to add a Sian Ka’an tour this time.